dz365/dz365.github.io/journal/2025/January.md

 ### Friday January 10, 23:44

-Rest in piece stink bug that I killed.
+Rest in peace stink bug that I killed.

+### Saturday January 11, 23:26

+Woke up to a nice layer of snowfall.
+Winter has some really pretty scenery.